JPDaly/InvisibleDoc/README.md

 # InvisibleDoc
-Just a program that will hide the content of a file.
+A program that will hide the content of a file.
-I'm mainly doing this to learn the basics of Github.
+I'm doing this to learn the basics of Github.